 Thank you for visiting our AIHCP web blog.
 This category of the blog focuses on the specialty practice of Spiritual Counseling.
 Our blog provides our visitors and professional members and students an ever expanding platform for related articles, information, discussions, event announcements and much more.
 We invite your participation by posting comments, information, sharing and authoring for our blog.
 Please visit us often and be sure to book mark us!

 Thank you for visiting our AIHCP web blog.
-This category of the blog focuses on the specialty practice of Pet Loss Grief Recovery.
+This category of the blog focuses on the specialty practice of Pet Loss Grief Support.
 Our blog provides our visitors and professional members and students an ever expanding platform for related articles, information, discussions, event announcements and much more.
 We invite your participation by posting comments, information, sharing and authoring for our blog.
 Please visit us often and be sure to book mark us!

 Thank you for visiting our AIHCP web blog.
 This category of the blog focuses on the specialty practice of Pastoral Thanatology.
 Our blog provides our visitors and professional members and students an ever expanding platform for related articles, information, discussions, event announcements and much more.
 We invite your participation by posting comments, information, sharing and authoring for our blog.
 Please visit us often and be sure to book mark us!